openkruise/openkruise.io/docs/user-manuals/cloneset.md

 - If it is a number: `(replicas - partition)` number of pods will be updated with the new version.
 - If it is a percent: `(replicas * (100% - partition))` number of pods will be updated with the new version.

+**FEATURE STATE:** Kruise v1.2.0
+- If `partition` is a percent, and `partition < 100% && replicas > 1` , CloneSet will ensure **at least one pod** will be updated with the new version.
+- One can use the condition `.status.updatedReplicas >= .status.expectedUpdatedReplicas` to decide whether workload had finish rolling out new revision under partition restriction.

 For example, when we update sample CloneSet's container image to `nginx:mainline` and set `partition=3`, after a while, the sample CloneSet yaml looks like the following: